hojongyu2/Gamesforfree_clone_project/README.md

 1. **Login / Signup**: Users can create a new account or log in to an existing one.
 2. **Home**: Browse featured games and explore various game categories.
-3. **Search**: Find games by title or filter games based on criteria such as genre, platform, and developer.
+3. **Search**: Find games by entering matching letters in the game title.
-4. **Pagination**: Easily browse large collections of games with a user-friendly pagination system.
+4. **Filter, Sort, and Pagination**: Refine game listings by applying filters based on criteria such as genre, platform, and more.
+Sort games based on criteria such as popularity, release date, or alphabetical order.
+Easily browse large collections of games with a user-friendly pagination system.
 5. **Game Details**: View detailed information about a game, including screenshots, description, release date, and developer information.
 Users can also add the game to their personal library, rate, and review the game.
 6. **Ratings and Reviews**: Users can leave ratings and reviews for games, contributing to a more comprehensive understanding of each game's quality.
 7. **My Favorite Game List**: Manage the user's personal game library, where they can view and remove games they've added.